 Chromebook for Business Use by Job Role

 For some organizations, Chromebooks could be allocated to employees based on their job role.
-For example, an inside salesperson may need nothing more than access to G Suite and a CRM system, both of which are easily accessible on Chromebook.
+For example, an inside salesperson may need nothing more than access to Google Workspace and a CRM system, both of which are easily accessible on Chromebook.

 Certain businesses, such as small retail operations, that do not require the use of locally installed apps by any users, may be a candidate for providing Chromebooks to all employees.